Beibit00/akva/README.md

 # Getting Started with Create React App

-I do not know Redux
+I do not know Redux.
-Project is not ended
+Project is not ended.
 I thought that hooks replace the Redux, but I can't

 ## Available Scripts